twobeass/comsense/docs/user_todo.md

 ---

-This guide ensures MVP Phase 1 is proven on your system before continuing.
+This guide ensures both extraction and the editor extension flow are validated with or without real data.